MrNeRF/awesome-3D-gaussian-splatting/README.md

 # Awesome 3D Gaussian Splatting Resources

-A curated list of papers and open source resources focused on 3D Gaussian Splatting, intended to keep pace with the anticipated surge of research in the coming months.
+A curated list of papers and open-source resources focused on 3D Gaussian Splatting, intended to keep pace with the anticipated surge of research in the coming months.
 If you have any additions or suggestions, feel free to contribute.
 Additional resources like blog posts, videos, etc. are also welcome.

 ### Update Log:
+  **October 20, 2023**:
+  - Added 4K4D paper and links.
+  - Made abstracts readable (removed hyphenations).
+  - Added splatting for Windows fork and tutorial.
+  - Other minor text fixes.
 - **October 19, 2023**:
   - Added Github page link for Real-time Photorealistic Dynamic Scene Representation.
   - Re-ordered headings.
   - Added other unofficial implementations.
-  - Moved Nerfstudio gplat and fast: C++/CUDA to Unofficial Implementations.
+  - Moved Nerfstudio gsplat and fast: C++/CUDA to Unofficial Implementations.
   - Added Nerfstudio, Blender, WebRTC, iOS & Metal viewers.
 - **October 17, 2023**:
   - GaussianDreamer code released.